 It’s Not Just Vendor Lock-in Anymore; it’s Data Lock-in

 Data lock-in is a huge problem.
-Sure, a vendor can give you a CSV dump or API access to all of your data if you ask, but their systems are fundamentally designed to store a copy of your data, which inherently means you are tied not only to their features but are limited in your ability to leverage the data fully.
+Sure, a vendor can give you a CSV dump or API access to all of your data if you ask.
+Still, their systems are fundamentally designed to store a copy of your data, which inherently means you are tied not only to their features but are limited in your ability to leverage the data fully.

 Vendors who store data leverage it to drive a few specific features well, but that never serves every need you have to fill for downstream teams.
 For example, pipelines built for enterprise-scale don’t enable real-time use cases, while pipelines that serve marketing teams fail when ingesting tabular data from cloud sources.
 Neither serves data science well.

-Most Vendors Simply Don’t Support Complex Customer Data Stacks
+Most Vendors Don’t Support Complex Customer Data Stacks.

 As I mentioned above, the modern customer data stack is far more complex than an event stream and cloud tools.
 You need to ingest tabular data.
 You need to deliver enriched data from your warehouse and interact with data from internal systems behind a firewall, all while dealing with privacy requirements from InfoSec.

 Central management would be great, but buying a solution for each part of the pipeline means managing multiple vendors.
-Also, there are challenges of varying data formats and the lack of system-wide control for both data governance.
-Furthermore, it is difficult to suffice even more complex needs such as identity resolution.
+Also, there are challenges of varying data formats and system-wide control for both data governance.
+Furthermore, it isn't easy to suffice even more complex needs such as identity resolution.

 The Cost Outweighs the Benefits